Enterprise Data Visualization Design System

 Collaborated closely with stakeholders and engineers to prototype and validate key dashboard patterns.
 Iterative testing focused on:

-• Navigation models for different user roles
+• Role-based dashboard effectiveness for different user types

 • Mobile interaction patterns for field users